EnronChain/Enron/docs/guides/keys-wallets/ledger.md

 Now that you've installed the app on Ledger Live, you can connect your Ledger to your computer and unlock it with your PIN-code and open the Ethereum app.

 ::: tip
-Follow our [Metamask Guide](./metamask.md) to add the Echelon Mainnet and Testnet to your Settings
+Follow our [Metamask Guide](./metamask.md) to add the Enron Mainnet and Testnet to your Settings
 :::

 Now you can import your Ledger account to MetaMask by using the following steps: